joagre/ratatoskr/ideas/r.md

 ```

 > [!NOTE]
-> The `sac` compiler has options to point to alternative `src/` and
+> The `sac` compiler can be made to use alternative `src/` and
-> `build/` directories.
+> `build/` directories

 The compiler by default follows module dependencies introduced by
 `main.sa` and automatically compiles these modules as well.
 The
-compiler can be made not to follow module dependecies, ignore modules
+compiler can be made not to follow module dependecies, ignore missing
-that are missing or not possible to compile.
-Read more about the `sac`
+modules or not possible to compile.
+Read more about the `sac` compiler
-compiler and the `sa` runner in their respective manual page.
+and the `sa` runner in their respective manual page.

 # The shell

-The `sa` runner can also be made to start an interactive Satie shell:
+The `sa` runner can also start an interactive Satie shell:

 ```
 $ sa --shell